đźź§ City's $133M Facility Opens // A Resolution To Tax The Rich

 The San Francisco Municipal Transportation Agency is working on a quick-build project at the Brotherhood Way and Alemany Boulevard improvement project.

 SFMTA spokesperson Michael Roccaforte said the project is expected to include flashing beacons, painted safety zones, daylighting and other features that the community will help determine through outreach.
-The agency anticipates to complete the quick-build elements by late 2025 or early 2026.
+The agency anticipates completing the quick-build elements by late 2025 or early 2026.

-Last December, the San Francisco County Transportation Authority approved $550,000 of Transporation Network Company tax funds to support the SFMTA’s near-term improvements.
+Last December, the San Francisco County Transportation Authority approved $550,000 of Transportation Network Company tax funds to support the SFMTA’s near-term improvements.

 At the same time, Roccaforte said that the SFMTA is working on longer-term improvements, including traffic signals and larger changes to the intersection, to reduce the overall size of the area.